-If your hair is more than 30-40% highlighted, you may want to think twice before perming.
-In fact, if your hair is highlighted at all, you might want to think twice.
-Highlighting is damaging to your hair, so perming over-bleached hair that probably has some damage to the hair's cuticle will likely cause big-time frizz.
+If your hair is more than 30-40 percent highlighted, you may want to think twice before perming.
+In fact, if your hair is highlighted at all, you might want to think again.
+Highlighting is damaging to your hair, so perming over-bleached hair that probably has some damage to the hair's cuticle already will likely cause big-time frizz.
 Plus, you'll have to touch up your highlights as you usually do, causing more potential damage.

 Lots and Lots of Short Layers

-Although not as dangerous as perming highlighted hair, if your hair is colored, you may want to give more thought to a perm.
+Although not as dangerous as perming overly bleached and highlighted hair, if your hair is colored, you may want to give more thought to a perm.
 It will be in your best interest to allow two to three weeks before and after your perm to color your hair.
 Also, keep in mind that a perm will likely lighten your color.
 As I said, perming over colored hair is safer than perming over highlighted hair, but anytime your hair has been previously chemically treated, a perm may cause unwanted damage.

 Perms are great, but they are not for everyone.
 It's important to discuss your hair type, maintenance, and type of curl desired with your hairstylist prior to getting a perm.
 They will also be able to help you determine what type of perm solution, perm wrap, and cut will be best for your desired results.
 Now, please re-read that and commit it to memory so that, under no circumstances, will you try to do this yourself at home with a box kit (because, yes, those exist).